-Since its initiation six years ago, the charity fund has been supporting contest "Talents of Inese Galante" with bonuses and scholarships to winners.
-During those six years the contest has become remarkable event of music life in Latvia.
+Since its initiation seven years ago, the charity fund has been supporting contest "Talents of Inese Galante" with bonuses and scholarships to winners.
+During those seven years the contest has become remarkable event of music life in Latvia.
 It provides true and unique possibility for those who see their future in classic music to try their talents in the front of professional jury and audience.
+In addition to prizes and scholarships, the winners traditionally receive an invaluable experience by performing on the same stage with outstanding musicians, namely, the opportunity to participate in prestigious musical events and concerts organized by the Inese Galante Foundation.